Axonforce/Soft-Skills-Training-App/README.md

 Android: https://play.google.com/store/apps/details?id=com.axonforce.train4softskills

 ## If you have any questions regarding this app or the project from which it is originated, please contact:
-Berlink ETN GmbH,
+Berlink ETN GmbH
 Chaussestrasse 103
-10115 Berlin,
+10115 Berlin
 Email: info@berlink.eu

 ## Project website: